wblabio/wblabio.github.io/wgact/shop.md

 > The order deduplication logic uses several methods to prevent orders to be double counted.
 Without that logic Google Analytics, Facebook and other pixels often would count the same order twice.

-This is more common than expected.
-In average revenue reports can become inflated by 10% to 20%, in rarer cases even much more.
+Order duplication is more common than expected.
+In average revenue reports can become inflated by 10% to 20%, sometimes even much more.
 This is not within tolerable limits.
 Therefore we implemented a few smart methods to prevent purchase conversion pixels to be fired more than once.

 ?> Basic order deduplication uses cookies and the browser storage to detect if a browser tries to send the same conversion more than once.
 When a conversion is fired, that conversion is saved within the same browser.
 If the visitor reloads the page, or revisits the page after a while, the pixel manager prevents the conversion pixels to be fired again.
 This method alone brings the inflated revenue down to 2% - 4%.